 Additional information on the management of Opportunistic Infections in children and adolescents are available here: Updates to the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children | NIH

-Adherence to ART is a principal determinant of virologic suppression.4,5 Suboptimal adherence may include missed or late doses, treatment interruptions and discontinuations, and subtherapeutic or partial dosing.6,7 This resource addresses the topic of adherence in children living with HIV.
+Adherence to ART is a principal determinant of virologic suppression.4,5 Suboptimal adherence may include missed or late doses, treatment interruptions and discontinuations, and subtherapeutic or partial dosing.6,7 One of the major barriers to adherence among the pediatric population is the ability to swallow pills.
+This resource addresses the topic of adherence in children living with HIV.